sammhicks/aca-coursework/readme.txt

-If you want to edit the scripts or write your own, the compiler, written in Prolog, is found in the compiler folder
+If you want to edit the scripts or write your own, the compiler, written in Prolog, is found in the compiler folder.

-To compile scripts:

-  cd compiler

-  swipl compiler.pl

-Inside the terminal:

-  compile_all.

-This should compile all scripts in the benchmarks and feature-tests folders
+To compiler the scripts, run "make scripts" from the root directory